-We have never been profitable and have incurred net losses in each year since our inception.
-We incurred net losses of \$45.1 million and \$55.8 million for the years ended December 31, 2019 and 2018, respectively.
-As of December 31, 2019, our accumulated deficit was \$83.5 million.
+We incurred net losses of \$23.5 million and \$45.1 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, our accumulated deficit was \$107.0 million.
 We expect to continue to incur substantial net losses and negative cash flows from operations for at least the next several years as we commercialize gammaCore.
 Our prior losses, combined with expected future losses, have had and will continue to have, for the foreseeable future, an adverse effect on our stockholders' deficit and working capital.